User Guide

 Click Clear All to clear your search results.

-There are three types of tags you can add.
+There are 3 types of Tags you can add:

 To add an IP Range tag: